 Avoid those who take pleasure out of your pain.
 E.S.

 Covert narcissists can seem like genuine, polite, kind, generous people, and then suddenly, out of nowhere, they will cut you off, there one minute, gone the next.
 This isn’t because you’ve hurt their feelings or life gets in the way.
 This is because they are no longer getting their needs met by you.
 Those who act one way in front of neighbours then act entirely differently in the home.

 People who are only there when they want something from you, and then they disappear on you when they don’t want something from you are signs of people who don’t have the best of intentions towards you.

 Distance yourself from those who are only there for you when they want something from you.
 E.S.

 4. They don’t listen to you.

-Covert narcissists are very good at acting as they care; however, they fail to listen to the conversation unless it interests them, they pick up on things they can use against you later down the line, or they can turn the conversation over to themselves they will show false concern for anything you’re going through just long enough to pull you in but it is not genuine.
+Covert narcissists are very good at acting as if they care; however, they fail to listen to the conversation unless it interests them, they pick up on things they can use against you later down the line, or they can turn the conversation over to themselves they will show false concern for anything you’re going through just long enough to pull you in, but it is not genuine.